Round Island Light, Mississippi: Operation

 Up until the 1920s, when most lighthouses were converted to electric power, various forms of oil (sperm oil, rapeseed oil, lard, and kerosene) were burned as illuminants.

 During the American Civil War (1861-1865), the Fresnel lens was removed from Round Island Lighthouse by Confederate soldiers and transported to Montgomery, Alabama for safekeeping.

 Round Island Lighthouse was automated in 1944 but was deactivated 5 years later.
 After deactivation, the U.S. Coast Guard maintained the lighthouse as a day beacon, without illumination, through 1954.
 Given the lack of historical information about the lighthouse for navigation, its significance is thought to be mainly as a beacon for accessing Pascagoula Harbor.

 In 1955, the lighthouse, dwelling, pier, and outbuildings were declared excess property by the General Services Administration.
 Through the years, the lighthouse suffered from vandalism, disrepair, and wave erosion.
 In 1986, the lighthouse and approximately 50 acre of land were deeded to the City of Pascagoula by the Bureau of Land Management.
 The lighthouse was added the National Register of Historic Places on October 9, 1986.

 Destruction and relocation

 In September 1998, Round Island Lighthouse was toppled by Hurricane Georges.
 Plans were made to rebuild the lighthouse at its original location on Round Island, and construction was initiated.
 However, in August 2005, rebuilding efforts ended when Hurricane Katrina destroyed the partially reconstructed lighthouse.

 Because of the precarious location on Round Island, that exposed the lighthouse to erosion and destruction from future storms, the Pascagoula City Council made a decision to rebuild the lighthouse within the City of Pascagoula, using as much of the original construction materials as could be salvaged from the island.
 As of 2012, the original base of the lighthouse and the restored lantern gallery had been secured at their new location, just south of U.S. Route 90 in Pascagoula.
 By July 2014, the exterior of the lighthouse had been restored and topped with the original lantern gallery.

+In June 2025, a museum for the Round Island Lighthouse opened in a small building next to the lighthouse.
+This maritime museum is renowned as being the smallest in the world and contains historical photographs of the lighthouse as well as wildlife fossils and maritime artifacts.